-To begin, this screen displays information about the adapter number (HA#0), I/O port address (Base E400H), interrupt level (IRQ 11), and SCSI ID (ID 7).
-In this case, there select which adapter you want to work with.
+1. To begin, this screen displays information about the adapter number (HA#0), I/O port address (Base E400H), interrupt level (IRQ 11), and SCSI ID (ID 7).
+In this case, there is only one adapter installed.
+If there are two or more adapters coexisting in your system, select which adapter you want to work with.